John Shieldsmith

 What Social Media Can Learn from Healthcare

 We’ve seen how capable social media is of creating incredible societal damage.
-However, you’d be hard-pressed to find higher stakes than those in healthcare, as mistakes in healthcare can also cost lives or even result in financial ruin (medical bills are the number one cause of bankruptcy in the United States).
+However, you’d be hard-pressed to find higher stakes than those in healthcare, as mistakes in healthcare can cost lives or result in financial ruin (medical bills are the number one cause of bankruptcy in the United States).

 But healthcare is still actively embracing AI in a practical and safe way, with a few essential practices in mind.